 This is where you adjust each section of your image, which includes the highlights, shadows, and midtones.
 Again, at this point we are still in the color correction phase and not stylizing or grading phase.

-You are NOT trying to make your image look “cool” or “how you want it to look” but rather ‘correct’ in terms of color fidelity and the relationship between each level’s light intensity in the image.
+Remenber with gamma adjustments and color correction in general, you are NOT trying to make your image look “cool” or “how you want it to look” but rather "correct" in terms of color fidelity and the relationship between each level’s light intensity in the image.

-Later, you can crush your blacks and blow out the whites, but during this phase you just want to make them coordinate with one another.
+Later, when we get to color grading, you can crush your blacks and blow out the whites, but during this phase you just want to make them coordinate with one another.

 5. Basic secondary correction